 Year launched: 2023

-With its space-age design cues, 210kW fast charging ability and varied seat layouts, the Kia EV9 is a popular choice among larger families with a bit more to spend and executive transport companies.
+With its space-age design cues, 210kW fast charging ability and varied seat layouts, the Kia EV9 is a popular choice among larger families with a bit more to spend, as well as private hire firms.
 Things kick off with the entry-level Air, which gets you seven seats, 202PS, and a 349-mile range.

 Of course, if you dig a bit deeper, you can have a more powerful 383PS powertrain, but the battery remains the same size at 99.8kWh, and the range-topping GT-Line S also comes with captain's chairs and a six-seat configuration.

 Second row passengers have stacks of leg and headroom although things get a touch tighter in the third row.
-Still, there’s enough room for passengers just over six feet.
-There are also cup holders and USB-C ports, meaning your children shouldn’t complain too much.
+Still, there’s enough room for passengers just over six feet, and there are also cup holders and USB-C ports, meaning your children shouldn’t complain too much.

 If you plan on using the third row regularly, remember that your boot space drops to almost zero.